Richard More (Mayflower passenger): More family

-The plan, court action, and removal of the children
+Plan, court action, and removal of the children

 In 1616, Samuel More accused his wife of adultery and, at the direction of his father, Richard, devised a plan to rid himself of Katherine and the children.
 The adultery was supposedly committed with Jacob Blakeway, a young man near in age to Katherine who lived close by and whose family had been More tenants for several generations.
 In 1608, Jacob Blakeway and his father Edward, a yeoman, had renewed a lease on a parcel of land owned by Katherine More's father, Jasper More of Larden Hall.
 The manor of Larden Hall was about half a mile from Brockton where the Blakeway family lived.
 By a deed dated 20 April 1616, Samuel cut the entail on the Larden estate to prevent any of the children from inheriting.
 During the long court battle, Samuel would deny that he was the father of the children borne by his wife, Katherine, and stated them to be children of the adulterous relationship.
 Katherine did not deny her relationship with Jacob Blakeway, stating there was a former betrothal contract with him, and therefore he was her true husband.
 This would have made her marriage to Samuel invalid.
 Samuel quotes her words in his declaration, "though she could not sufficiently prove by witnesses yet it was all one before god as she sayed".
 At that time any of the usual witnesses would likely have been dead.

 In that same year, by his own account, Samuel went to his employer and a More family friend, Lord Zouche, Lord President of the Council of Wales, Lord Warden of the Cinque Ports and Privy Counselor, to draw up a plan for the disposition of the children.
 Zouche had been a member of the Virginia Company and in 1617 he invested £100 in an expedition to the Colony of Virginia, which is where the Mayflower was supposed to have landed.
 It was his actions that were instrumental in putting the More children on the Mayflower.
 At that time, children were routinely rounded up from the streets of London or taken from poor families receiving church relief to be used as labourers in the colonies.
 Any legal objections to the involuntary transportation of the children were over-ridden by the Privy Council, namely, Lord Zouche.
 Most people thought it a death sentence and, indeed, many did not survive either the voyage or the harsh climate, disease, and scarcity of fresh food for which they were ill-prepared.